Fisher-Price Think & Learn Code-a-pillar Introduction.

 Who would you buy the Fisher-Price Think & Learn Code-a-pillar for?

-Fisher Price suggest an age range of between 3 and 6 years.
-We think that both boys and girls would enjoy playing with this toy and benefit from the learning while playing it.
-It would probably also appeal to children a little bit older and a little bit younger.
+The manufacturers, Fisher Price suggest an age range of between 3 and 6 years.
+We think that both boys and girls would enjoy playing with this toy and benefit from learning whilst playing with it.
+We think it would also appeal to children a little bit older.
+Younger would also love it with some adult supervision.

 Click here if you’ve already decided to buy one!